 The MCR Welfare rep and Peer Supporter

-The Chaplain, (appointment pending), is available for all members of the College to talk to, irrespective of religion.
+The Chaplain, Rev Dr. Tess Kuin Lawton, is available for all members of the College to talk to, irrespective of religion.

 Tutor for Graduates